The Best Dishwasher

 It’s less about cleaning ability, and more about convenience

 To find the best dishwasher, we spoke with appliance experts, scoured the web for reviews and ratings, and visited appliance stores where we loaded and unloaded multiple dishwashers.
-What we found: It’s not about cleaning ability (a mid-range dishwasher is going to clean your dishes); it's about the features that make doing the dishes less of a chore like a soil sensor, Energy Star certification, and a timed-start function.
+What we found: It’s not about cleaning ability (most dishwasher will get your dishes clean); it's about the features that make doing the dishes less of a chore like a soil sensor and a timed-start function.

-This European-style dishwasher has lots of rack flexibility, including a third rack.
-It’s quiet — with a filter instead of a louder disposal.
+This dishwasher has plenty of rack flexibility — adjustable placement, foldable tines, and a third rack for even more loading capacity.
+It’s also quiet with a filter for catching food particles instead of a louder disposal.
 Highly rated by Consumer Reports and J.D.
 Power, this machine is also energy efficient and relies on condensation drying rather than heated coils found on the GEs. ($900)

 GE Monogram Fully Integrated Dishwasher